RongxiYe/PatchFuzz/README.md

 apt install openjdk-17-jdk
 ```

-4. update python3 to 3.8 or later
+4. update python3 to 3.8 or later(Do this after you installed java!!!)

 ```
 add-apt-repository ppa:deadsnakes/ppa